breemInaqib/museCLI/README.md

-# dotdotdot-museCLI
+# museCLI

-museCLI is an open, natural language command-line tool for mindful thought capture, automation, and digital clarity. it is the first offering from the dotdotdot ecosystem—blending AI-native workflows, journaling, search, and powerful automations in one fast, expressive interface.
+museCLI is an open, natural language command-line tool for mindful thought capture, automation, and digital clarity. it is the first offering from this org's ecosystem—blending AI-native workflows, journaling, search, and powerful automations in one fast, expressive interface.

 - log thoughts and moments using pure language
 - automate tasks and file actions with simple phrasing
 - search, tag, and organise anything from the terminal
-- connect with dotdotdot’s future web and spatial apps
+- connect with our future web and spatial apps
 - extend with plugins, AI models, and custom actions

 museCLI is built for everyone—devs, tinkerers, and creative thinkers alike. join the journey to simpler, more mindful computing.